 Tuition-Based Preschool Program

-Tuition-Based Preschool (TBP) is an affordable full-day combined preschool and childcare program for three- and four-year-olds offered at eight CPS schools.
+Tuition-Based Preschool (TBP) is an affordable full-day combined preschool and childcare program for three- and four-year-olds offered at two CPS schools.

 Community-Operated Childcare and Preschool Programs